Wolfgang Schnur: Nemesis

-Schnur resigned the leadership of Democratic Awakening on Tuesday 13 March 1990.
-At the other end of the country, apparently unaware of this development, his party colleague Horst Schulz was addressing an election rally in Erfurt.
+Schnur resigned the leadership of Democratic Awakening on 13 March 1990.
+Apparently unaware of this development, his party colleague Horst Schulz was addressing an election rally in Erfurt.
 Schulz told his 2,000 listeners that the allegations against party leader Schnur were a slander and a lie, meticulously prepared by Stasi experts over a long period for "disclosure" directly ahead of the election.
-He demonstrated his own verdict on the Rostock Stasi files by holding up what he said was an almost perfect "Stasi file" on the poet Goethe, produced by a Citizens Committee and DA in the space of just 24 hours.
-"Things which are possible even for us non-experts are childs' play for the third best security service in the world", he pointed out his audience.
-On 15 March 1990 it was reported that the DA party executive, keen to "draw a line under the Schnur affair", had excluded Schnur from the party at the same time as they had appointed Eppelmann as the new party leader.
+He demonstrated this by holding up what he said was an almost perfect "Stasi file" on the poet Goethe, produced by a Citizens Committee and DA in the space of just 24 hours.
+On 15 March 1990, it was reported that the DA party executive had excluded Schnur from the party at the same time as they had appointed Eppelmann as the new party leader.
 The election duly took place three days later.
 DA did not perform well, but the Alliance for Germany, the three-way grouping of which they were a part, received 48% of the votes cast.